zenika-open-source/immutadot/README.md

 ## [2.0](https://github.com/zenika-open-source/immutadot/milestone/12) is under development :building_construction:

-We are working right now on the second major version of immutad●t ! :construction_worker_woman::construction_worker_man:
+We are working right now on the second major version of immutadot ! :construction_worker_woman::construction_worker_man:

 One of our main goals is to bring a major performance improvement :zap:, but also some new features :
  - [Negative array indexes](https://github.com/zenika-open-source/immutadot/issues/169) (already supported in slices)